RaoOfPhysics/phd-starter-kit/index.md

 First, let me share a crucial piece of advice I came across this year: ensure that every day is a [Non-Zero Day](http://www.reddit.com/r/getdisciplined/comments/1q96b5/i_just_dont_care_about_myself/cdah4af) &mdash; do something, no matter how small it may seem, that contributes to your research every single day.

 A caveat: my own experience may not offer the best standpoint.
-I was recently diagnosed with ADHD, and leading up to the diagnosis I experimented with several different organisational paradigms, with varying degrees of success (which, I'll conceded, is a euphemistic way of saying that most of them failed).
+I was recently diagnosed with ADHD, and leading up to the diagnosis I experimented with several different organisational paradigms, with varying degrees of success (which, I'll concede, is a euphemistic way of saying that most of them failed).
 However, these following methods have largely worked for me over the last year.

 ### Notebooks